The role

 Strong learner

-You are not expected to know everything but you are expected to learn what needs to be learned and to know how to do it self-sufficiently though with the adequate support.
+You are not expected to know everything, but you are expected to learn what needs to be learned and to understand how to do it self-sufficiently, though with adequate support.

 Problem solver and independent thinker